gmyrland/hg.gmyrland.com/content/data/2019-02-03_exploratory_analysis.md

 This is cool stuff!
 The plot shows a circle, which is offset from the center of the plot (up and to the right).
 This is because the glider is circling while being pushed along by the wind, resulting in the translation of all of the points.
 Assuming the glider's circling is reasonably uniform, the center of this circle gives both the speed and direction of the wind.
-(The size of the circle is related to the speed of the glider, and the "thickness" of the circular band is related to the range of airspeeds encountered during the portion of the glide.)
+(The radius of the circle is related to the speed of the glider, and the "thickness" of the circular band is related to the range of airspeeds encountered during that portion of the glide.)

 The plot above suggests that a few smooth circles should be sufficient to determine current wind speed and direction at a given altitude with reasonable accuracy.
 It is worth noting that hang-gliding is a sport that involves lots of flying in circles.